 Some of Bare Bone’s brews include an American Amber Ale, Dog Daze (American IPA), Happy Tail Cream Ale and many seasonal beers such as Dirty Snout Summer Stout, Bitch in Heat and Hurricane Dan!
 Their most recent release is the Oshkosh Lager.
 Oshkosh Lager is crisp, refreshing, and brewed in the same style as the classic, pale lagers that made Oshkosh famous for its beer.
 This smooth, easy-drinking lager will appeal to anyone who still loves the taste of a real beer.
-Bare Bones also offers vinyl nights every Tuesday night, and live music frequently.
+And, did you know that Bare Bones also roasts and sells their own coffee beans!

 Fifth Ward Brewing Company

 Between 1856 and 1882, the original Oshkosh ‘Fifth Ward Brewery’ stood at the southeast corner of Algoma Boulevard and Vine Avenue.
 Zach Clark and Ian Wenger had no idea that when they began brewing in the basement of Clark’s college house on the UW-Oshkosh Campus in 2012, they were doing it in the shadow of the original Fifth Ward Brewery which had stood only one block north of them, 130 years earlier.